NatBat92/disney-villains/README.md

 [Google Developer Tools](https://developer.chrome.com/docs/devtools/)

-* Google Dev Tools were used so i could check my website through all stages of development and ensure it was responsive.
+* Google Dev Tools were used so I could check my website through all stages of development and ensure it was responsive.

 [Google Fonts](https://fonts.google.com/)

-* Google fonts is where i chose the font that is seen throughout the website.
+* Google fonts is where I chose the font that is seen throughout the website.

 [Google Images](https://images.google.co.uk/)

-* Google images is where i found the main header iimage for the website.
+* Google images is where I found the main header image for the website.

 [Disney Wiki](https://disney.fandom.com/wiki/The_Disney_Wiki)

-* The disney wiki page is where i got the majority of my imags and thumbnails from.
+* The Disney wiki page is where I obtained the majority of my images and thumbnails.

 [Font Awesome](https://fontawesome.com/)

-* Font Awesome is where i got the Facebook, Instagram and Wiki icons from.
+* Font Awesome is where I obtained the Facebook, Instagram and Wiki icons.

 [github](https://github.com/)